 An Introduction to Bonsai Trees

-An example of a mature Bonsai tree in an oriental pot.
+An example of a mature indoor Bonsai tree in an oriental pot.

-Unlike the widespread belief, Bonsai are not actually genetically dwarfed plants.
+Unlike the widespread belief, indoor Bonsai trees are not actually genetically dwarfed plants.
 Instead, there is a specific series of techniques and steps that stunt the plant’s growth while allowing them to live as long as their counterparts.
-You can grow any tree as a Bonsai, but there are several steps you have to take into consideration to get there.
+You can grow any tree as a Bonsai, but there are several steps you have to take into consideration to get there in your indoor Bonsai tree care journey.

 Pick the Correct Species